-Regent Law students participating in the ACLJ’s summer internship program played an integral role in the critical First Amendment case of Pleasant Grove City v.
-Summum, in which the ACLJ represented the Utah city in a challenge to a display of the Ten Commandments in a city park.
+Regent Law students who participate in the ACLJ’s summer internship program played an integral role in the critical First Amendment case of Pleasant Grove City v.
+Summum, in which the ACLJ represented Pleasant Grove, Utah in an issue concerning the display of the Ten Commandments in a city park.

 In a unanimous decision, the Supreme Court ruled in favor of the ACLJ, clearing the way for governments to accept permanent monuments of their choosing in public parks.